CopterCamTech/flight-tools/README.md

 Live versions of most Flight-Tools scripts are available on the [www.coptercam.tech](https://www.coptercam.tech/flight-tools) website.
 You can explore log analysis, chart rendering, and route visualization directly in your browser—no setup required.

+##   Dependencies and Requirements

+###     Python
+          - Familiarity using Python scripts and Python virtual environments
+          - Python 3.10 or later recommended

 ## 📁 Directory Structure